01 of 07

-Finish off the bottom edge of the cuff with a line of running stitch worked by hand.
-It's a small detail that adds a lot to your project!
+Finish off the bottom edge of the cuff with a line of running stitch worked by hand—it's a small detail that adds the perfect handmade touch to your project.

 Tips and Ideas

-- When sewing fleece, it helps to lower the pressure on your sewing machine's presser foot.
+- To help prevent thread jams when sewing fleece, lower the pressure on your sewing machine's presser foot.

-- Personalize a stocking by using a novelty print to match the person who will own the stocking.
+- Personalize a stocking by using a novelty prints and unconventional fabrics.

-- Stockings aren't only for hanging by the fireplace.
-A stocking of this size also makes a great gift bag!
+- Stockings aren't only for hanging by the fireplace—they also make great gift bags.

 - Add hand or machine embroidery to personalize your stocking.
 Small charms also make a fun addition!